aye-ko/google_data_analytics_portfolio/README.md

-# google_data_analytics_portfolio
+# Bike Ride-Share Portfolio
 **Goal:**

-Maximize the number of annual memberships by converting casual riders into yearly members.
+Maximise the number of annual memberships by converting casual riders into yearly members.

 **Audience:**